Social

 Human Rights Management

 The Board of Directors of Mitsui & Co., Ltd. is responsible for overseeing the adherence to this Policy, and the Executive Committee makes material decisions regarding the Policy execution.
-The Sustainability Committee, a subordinate body of the Executive Committee, is in charge of deciding detailed plans based on this Policy, as well as and planning and developing measures, and building and maintaining a framework for Policy implementation.
+The Sustainability Committee, a subordinate body of the Executive Committee, is in charge of deciding detailed plans based on this Policy, as well as planning and developing measures, and building and maintaining a framework for Policy implementation.

 Business Risk Management